jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

   .. code-block:: python

-    TypeError: project_second() takes 0 positional arguments but 2 were given
+    TypeError: project_first() takes 0 positional arguments but 2 were given

   okay, I have seen this before